Ecosystem working groups

 • Propose agenda items.

-• Attend ATAC and Wallet Council meetings.
+• Attend ATC and Wallet Council meetings.
 If you cannot attend, you should elect a representative to participate and handle communications.
-Attendance is flexible, however fellow ATAC members may vote to remove you for consistent absence.
+Attendance is flexible, however fellow ATC members may vote to remove you for consistent absence.

 How proposals work:

-Before a proposal reaches the ATAC, it must have been presented to and discussed among the Wallet Council.
-The Wallet Council will then come to a consensus vote on whether the proposal should be moved to the ATAC.
-To be ready for review by ATAC, a proposal must meet the following criteria: Be a new or existing project with at least a single reference implementation.
+Before a proposal reaches the ATC, it must have been presented to and discussed among the Wallet Council.
+The Wallet Council will then come to a consensus vote on whether the proposal should be moved to the ATC.
+To be ready for review by ATC, a proposal must meet the following criteria: Be a new or existing project with at least a single reference implementation.
 Be open-source for members to review and vote on it.
 Be accompanied by sufficient documentation.
 Both ARCs and non-ARCs must include: An abstract An explanation of motivation Specifications Limitations Security implications

 Rules: